AshIsbitt/MongoCookbookStarterCode/README.md

-# Mongo Cookbook Starter Code
+# Mongo Cookbook Starter Code :mango:

 The purpose of this repo is to be a basic installation of MongoDB within a *Chef* recipe, with all tests passing and preparred for installation to AWS.